The first Olympic and Paralympic brothers – DW – 07/22/2024

 "I still find myself bursting into tears of joy when I see them on television," adds father Jörg.

 While Malte hopes to win a medal, Ole is deliberately lowering the bar for the Olympic Games in Paris.
-First of all, he would like to reach the final (where the eight fastest swimmers compete for podium places).
-Three years ago in Tokyo, he missed out after finishing 25th, ten spots short of a semifinal spot.
+First of all, he would like to reach the final to compete with seven others for a podium place.
+Three years ago in Tokyo, he missed out after finishing 25th, 10 spots short of a semifinal spot.

 This article was originally published in German.